Using heatmaps is like being Jason Bourne.

 - Where are the best places to include images?

-- How many images should we use throughout the post?
+- How many images should I use throughout a post?

 - What styles of images resonate most with visitors?

-- How can we learn the optimal number of images for our content and audience?
+- How can I learn the optimal number of images for my content and audience?